-Energy drinks could be spotted in every high school in the mid to late 2010s, on every college campus, and even in the gym.
+Energy drinks were spotted in every high school in the late 2010s, on every college campus, and even in the gym.
 Their slogans implied that they were healthy and empowering, but is that actually true?
 Are energy drinks good for you, or do they have negative side effects?

 While the energy drink craze has died down slightly, there are still plenty of artificial, caffeine-pumped, carbonated beverages on the market claiming to have extra nutritional value or benefits.

-If they're making all of these claims, what are the negative effects of energy drinks?
+If they're making all of these claims, are the negative effects of energy drinks?

 Keep reading to learn a few facts and statistics about some of the more popular energy drinks and the effects that they can have on the body, especially when consumed in excess.

 To be clear, caffeine itself isn't an issue when consumed responsibly by healthy adults.
 A healthy adult can consume about 400 mg of caffeine per day.
 That said, there are other factors involved in this consumption that include genetics, weight, overall health, activity levels, and others.

 If you want to load up on caffeinated drinks, it might be good to start slow and see what you can handle.
 You can definitely consume too much caffeine.

 Children, though, because of their size, can't handle caffeine as well.
 It was never fashionable to give children and young teens coffee before the days of frothy whipped cream concoctions at chain cafes.
 Why are we now providing them access to highly caffeinated, high-sugar energy drinks?

 Energy drinks currently are being promoted by popular online gamers and esports competitions.
 While the majority of the viewership is adult, there are plenty of children watching these gaming sessions where caffeine is being consumed, simply for the consumer to sit and play games.